opf/openproject/frontend/doc/OVERVIEW.md

 ## The `app` folder

-This is where most of the magic happens.
-Contains all of the production relevant code for excuting the individual parts of the frontend.
-Does __not__ contain the test code.
+This can be considered the main `src` folder.
+It contains all of the production relevant code for excuting the individual parts of the frontend.
+It does __not__ contain the test code.

 The `app` folder is furthermore divided into: